basakkcgl/whoisBasak/_pages/aboutme.md

  - [OCIS](https://sites.google.com/view/ocis/)
  - [Causality Discussion Group](https://matej-zecevic.de/cdg/)

+## Personally:
+In my spare time I enjoy studying art theory & history.
+After many many years, in 2023, I started to paint again.
+I am sketching some basic figures from [Renaissance-style studies](https://www.metmuseum.org/toah/hd/drwg/hd_drwg.htm) to regain muscle memory and, soon, planning to do more of oil paintings.
+My biggest inspiration is the archeological sites alongside the Aegean cost (where I am originally from), and naturally, I also like to do readings in Ancient Greek and Latin (as much as I remember certain grammatical rules).
+Not big on sports, but I am committed to yoga/barre and -whenever possible- practicing archery.

 <!-- Warning: If ever got missing, can be found in museums (fine arts, ancient Greek, or natural history) sitting on the floor and sketching some ideas. -->